MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 4- script that prints all contents in long format task 5- script that prints UID and GID task 6- script that creates a directory
+task 4- script that prints all contents in long format task 5- script that prints UID and GID task 6- script that creates a directory task 7- script that moves files to another directory